anttonalberdi/ema/README.md

 # Ensemble MAG annotator

-Annotates metagenome-assembled genomes (MAGs) or complete bacterial genomes against the KEGG, PFAM, CAZY, VFDB and AMR databases, and classifies annotations into ecologically meaningful traits.
+Annotates metagenome-assembled genomes (MAGs) or complete bacterial genomes against the KEGG, PFAM, CAZY, VFDB and AMR databases using HMMER and MMSEQS2, and classifies annotations into ecologically meaningful traits in a straightforward way: you just need to place the genome fasta files in the `resources/genomes` folder.

+## Steps

+1. Download and prepare databases
+2. Annotate genomes
+3. Merge annotations

 ## Usage